dizhaky/ZepCloud/apps/hetzner-m365-rag/docs/MONITORING_AND_ALERTING_CONFIGURATION.md

 ## Overview

 This document describes the monitoring and alerting configuration for the M365 RAG System to enhance security beyond the existing deployment.
-It includes log aggregation setup, intrusion detection system recommendations, security event monitoring, and automated security scanning to provide comprehensive security visibility and threat detection.
+It includes log aggregation setup, intrusion detection system recommendations , security event monitoring, and automated security scanning to provide comprehensive security visibility and threat detection.

 ## 1. Log Aggregation Setup

 ### 1.1 Centralized Logging Architecture

 The M365 RAG System will implement a centralized logging solution using the ELK stack (Elasticsearch, Logstash, Kibana) to aggregate logs from all system components.

 ### 1.2 Log Sources

 #### Docker Container Logs

 All Docker containers in the system generate logs that need to be collected:

 - Elasticsearch service logs
 - PostgreSQL database logs
 - Redis cache logs